Matt2371/DL-reservoir-modeling/README.md

 training loop can be accessed using the training_loop function, given the PyTorch model, optimizer, and criterion (e.g. MSE loss), and the desired patience for the early stopper.

 3. The predict_model submodule contains functions and classes that support the use of models in making predictions/inferences.
-Notably, the flatten_rm_pad() function flattens the model output of shape (# batches, timesteps, 1) into a 1d array, with padded values (previously to fill the remainder when splitting data into chunks) removed.
+Notably, the flatten_rm_pad() function flattens the model output of shape (# batches, timesteps, 1) into a 1d array, with padded values (previously to fill the remainder when splitting data into chunks) removed, making it easier to plot or conduct analysis.

 4. hyperparameter_tuning contains functions that support the hyperparameter tuning of the model.
 Notably, the exhaustive_grid function returns a dataframe of all possible hyperparameter combinations given an input search space.
 This is useful for setting grid search.